wmarshall484/DSI_LECTURES_2/clustering/jack_bennetto/jb-clustering.md

 The higher the the average silhouette score, the tigher and more separated the clusters.

-# Choosing K -- Silouette Score
+# Choosing K -- Silhouette Score

 ![](images/silhouettescores.png)